 Los Angeles Warrant Lawyer | Bench Warrant Recall

 A warrant is typically issued by a judge when someone fails to appear in court.
 Warrants are issued in felony, misdemeanor, and even infraction cases relating to traffic matters.
 A lengthy passage of time will have no effect on the warrant.
 The only way to recall and quash an outstanding warrant is to appear before the court.
 In some cases, a warrant attorney may appear on your behalf relieving you from addressing the court.
 A warrant may also be issued allowing law enforcement to search a premises.
-If a warrant has been issued for your arrest or to search your property, retaining a Los Angeles Warrant Lawyer is necessary.
+If a warrant has been issued for your arrest or to search your property, retaining an experienced Warrant Lawyer is necessary.

 THREE TYPES OF WARRANTS

 BENCH WARRANTS: If a person fails to appear in court, the judge will issue a bench warrant.
 Consequently, law enforcement will be forced to arrest you upon contact.
 This includes traffic stops, airports, and even hotels.
 Bench warrants are typically issued when someone fails to appear for their arraignment or fails to submit proof of progress or completion of their sentencing obligations.
 Appearing before the judge is the only method to recall a warrant.
 However, depending upon the type of offense and other factors, an attorney may be able to recall the warrant without your physical presence.
 In some unfortunate instances, people can have outstanding bench warrants for months if not years without their knowledge.
 This is namely due to lack of notice by the court, prosecutor’s office, or police.